-Ethan's supervisor reminds him that the monthly staff meeting is in a few days, and asks him to arrange for the usual beverages and refreshments.
-Ethan decides to do something different for a change, and orders from a new caterer.
+Ethan's supervisor reminds him that the monthly staff meeting would be held in a few days, and asks him to arrange for the usual beverages and refreshments.
+Ethan decides to do something different for a change and orders from a new caterer.
 Just before the meeting begins Ethan's supervisor notices this, and angrily yells at Ethan in front of everyone.
-Their usual supplier guarantees that food items are created in a nut-free environment, a big concern for the company as one of the department's employees is severely allergic to peanuts.
-Ethan is embarrassed and frustrated, as no one ever told him that this was an issue.
+Their usual supplier guarantees that the food items are created in a nut-free environment, a big concern for the company as one of the employees is severely allergic to peanuts.
+Ethan is embarrassed and frustrated because no one ever told him about this issue.